FedorChervyakov/docker-rpi-2-ubuntu-kernel/README.md

 # docker-rpi-ubuntu-kernel

-Image to cross-build the Ubuntu kernel for the Raspberry Pi 4.
-The image contains all the needed tools here: https://hub.docker.com/repository/docker/carlonluca/docker-rpi-ubuntu-kernel.
+Image to cross-build the Ubuntu kernel for the Raspberry Pi 2.
+See this https://forums.raspberrypi.com/viewtopic.php?f=131&t=284556&p=1734458#p1734458

 ## Usage